nexiality/documentation/release/nexial-core-v3.2.changelog.md

 - Fix issue with Excel parsing where `_x[NUMBER]_` is treated as UTF decoding and thus translated into UTF character.
   Code fix circumvented the UTF translation.
 - Fix code to read from multiple datasheets with respect to change of iteration configuration between data sheets.
+- minor adjustments to the data file in `template/` directory to improve performance.
 #### Improvements
 - [ErrorTracker](../userguide/ExecutionLogs#errortracker-error-only-log-file): new feature to trap all step-wise errors into a separate log file so that we can streamline root cause analysis.